0

 “Can you describe a situation where a project or task you were responsible for did not go as planned?
 What actions did you take to rectify the situation, and what did you learn from the experience?”

-STAR icon
+STAR question

 In the next section, we’ll explain in more detail effective ways to evaluate STAR interview responses like the one above.

-How to Evaluate Candidate Responses to Competency-Based Questions
+How to Evaluate Candidate Responses

 Use Video Interviews That Allow You to Record Candidate Responses